VovaStelmashchuk/selfpod/ReadMe.md

 Then the app create a video from the audio and cover files by ffmpeg, generate the youtube based on description from the rss feed.
 Then the app upload the video to youtube.

+## The project goal

+The one reason to create automation pipeline for Android Story podcast workflow.
+The vector of the project will be changed in case of Android story podcast workflow changes. **Keep in mind, the project is not a product.
+I recommend to research the project and get the idea which can be applied into your project.**

 ### Run app by docker compose

 ```bash